 The QardioBase 2 is one of the most stylish scales around, if you care about what you're looking at when you weigh yourself.
 A scale takes up a not-small amount of space in your bathroom, so at least this one looks good.

 However, one drawback to QardioBase 2 compared with other smart scales is the time it takes to display your weight on the display, which is located in the center of the device (where you stand).
 In testing, it took about 12 seconds for a number to pop up, rather than the near-instantaneous readings we get from other smart scales.

 RolliBot is an unfamiliar name to most buyers, but the company's attractive Bluetooth $30 Rollifit F8 scale is attractively priced.
 Other scales are worth the extra money, but the F8 is a decent option that works with the biggest health apps: Apple Health for iPhones, Google Fit on Android and Fitbit’s cross-platform app.

 The Rollifit F8 has a slightly smaller footprint than most, coming in under 12 inches, and both black and white models of the scale appear to lack a display until you step on the tempered glass.
-Four bioimpedance sensors take measurements in the background that are synced to the Rollifit app for iOS or Android after you weigh in.
 The display shows just one metric: your weight.